Fellings1/Portal/README.md

 The template also includes floating particles with the <a href="https://github.com/motyar/firefly">jQuery firefly</a> plug-in, and load animations with the <a href="https://daneden.github.io/animate.css/">animate.css</a> library.
 The included logo and background are from my server, <a href="http://ts-mc.net/">The Storm</a>.
 The icons are from <a href="https://craftilldawn.com/">CraftTillDawn</a>.
 The template uses <a href="http://getbootstrap.com/">Twitter Bootstrap</a> for responsive features.

-This template is very easy to edit, and only takes basic HTML/CSS knowledge.

-If you need modifications done to the template I'd be happy to help, however I would ask for $10+ to do so.

 <a href="http://shepherdjerred.com/preview/portal/">Live Preview</a>

 Screenshot of template.
-Note that by default it's pretty plain/bland, especially with small icons.
+Note that by itself it's pretty plain/bland, especially with small icons.
 <img src="http://i.imgur.com/hatRhgv.png">